CoderK/js-framework-benchmark/README.md

 The latter calls npm build-prod in each subproject.

-* To build a single benchmark for a framework, e.g. aurelia
+* To build a single benchmark for a framework, e.g. angular-v2.0.0-rc5

-`cd aurelia`
+`cd angular-v2.0.0-rc5`

 `npm install`